Creamy, boozy bourbon milk punch hits all the right notes for an extra delicious holiday cocktail!

 more winter cocktails to try!Print

-bourbon milk punch with fresh nutmeg
+bourbon milk punch

 Creamy, boozy bourbon milk punch hits all the right notes for an extra delicious holiday cocktail!
 We add a touch of orange, honey, nutmeg and use all heavy cream for a silky smooth and flavorful milk punch.